 QUALIFICATION AND RECOGNITION

-After completion of this course you will receive the UEE22011 Certificate II in Electrotechnology (Career Start) qualification
+On completion, you will receive the UEE22011 Certificate II in Electrotechnology (Career Start)

 UEE30811 Certificate III in Electrotechnology (Electrician) Apprenticeship

 UEE33011 Certificate III in Electrical Fitting Apprenticeship